lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex iOS TableView Using VIPER.md

 The next question is: who should perform the injection?
 If the presenter does it, the rule is still violated.
 In fact none of the classes in the stack can perform the injection without violating the rule.

-This is why the Connector does the injection.
+This is why the Connector has to do the injection of the EntityGateway into the UseCase.

 ```swift
 class TransactionListConnector {